p-Toluenesulfonic acid - Information sheet

 Risk assessment outcomes

-- Based upon the information presented in the draft screening assessment, and consideration of international assessments, the risk to human health from PTSA is low.
+- On the basis of the information presented in the screening assessment, the risk to human health from PTSA is low.

 - Based upon the outcome of the ERC Approach, PTSA is considered unlikely to be causing ecological harm.

-- The Government is proposing that PTSA is not harmful to human health at levels of exposure considered in the assessment.
+- The Government concluded that PTSA is not harmful to human health at levels of exposure considered in the assessment.

-- The Government is also proposing that PTSA is not entering the environment at levels that are harmful to the environment.
+- The Government also concluded that PTSA is not entering the environment at levels that are harmful.

-- The screening assessment for PTSA focused on potential risks of exposure to the general population of Canada, rather than occupational exposure.
-Hazards related to chemicals used in the workplace are defined within the Workplace Hazardous Materials Information System.
-For information concerning workplace health and safety, Canadians should consult their employer for information on what steps to take in the workplace and/or the Occupational Health and Safety Regulator in their jurisdiction.
+- The screening assessment focused on potential risks from exposure of the general population of Canada, rather than occupational exposure.
+Hazards related to chemicals used in the workplace are defined within the Workplace Hazardous Materials Information System (WHMIS).
+For information concerning workplace health and safety and what steps to take in the workplace, Canadians should consult their employer or the Occupational Health and Safety Regulator in their jurisdiction.

 - Date modified: